IrisShaders/glsl-transformer/README.md

-# GLSL Parsing with ANTLR4
+# GLSL Parsing and Program Transformation with ANTLR4

-This is a work in progress experiment on parsing, transforming and re-printing GLSL code using ANTLR4.
-Try it out with `gradle run`.
-It will parse a GLSL file from `resources` and print the corresponding parse tree.
+This is a work in progress library that parses GLSL using an ANTLR4 grammar and provides the facilities for transforming and re-printing the resulting parse tree.

 ## Credit